Farewell, Rascal

 So here is perhaps the not-all-that-weird thing: I’m old (and fortunate) enough to have outlived and grieved nearly countless friends and family members now.
 Some—both of my parents and a brother especially—cut closer to the bone than others, but as losses pile up, each one still brings a little wince amidst the fond memories I retain.

-I’m no relativist who thinks all of God’s creatures are equally important.
+I’m no absolutist who thinks all of God’s creatures are equally important.
 Much as all my pets have meant and drawn in love and care from me, if a dog and a human are bloody on the side of the road, I know which one I’ll tend to until the paramedics arrive.

 But I have rarely—well, probably never—wept with the same sense of convulsive grief over the loss of a friend as I have my pets.
 Should this fact bother me?
-Does it mean animals are more important than people, that their lives require equal regard?
+Does it mean animals are more important than people, that their lives require at least equal regard?
 If I truly believed that, wouldn’t I at the very least be a vegetarian, if not a vegan?

 I think what it actually means is that despite our love and honoring of friends and non-nuclear family, we do not live with those people, do not interact and tend to, feed and clean up after and walk and play with them as we do our pets.
 Pets get taken into our nervous system; their presence and needs and the joys we take from them (along with the food costs and vet bills) are a constant in our lives.